 Like most dosage forms, vitamin C powder is also available as a natural and synthetic variant.
 You can simply stir the powder in water and then drink it as a refreshing drink.
-Of course, you can also add vitamin C powder to other drinks or dishes such as yogurt.
-The amount of vitamin C per scoop should be standardized for each powder so you can dose the powder easily and safely.
+Of course, you can also add vitamin C powder to other drinks or dishes such as yoghurt.
+The amount of vitamin C per scoop should be standardised for each powder so you can dose the powder easily and safely.
 Vitamin C powder is particularly suitable for people who do not want to swallow capsules or tablets.

 - Vitamin C tablets

 Vitamin C tablets consist of compressed vitamin C powder.
 The tablets also have a standardised active ingredient content.
 They are well suited for when you are on the go or travelling.